valantic/vue-template/README.md

+# GraphQL demo

+**This branch holds a GraphQL demo we prepared when testing first integrations with Pimcore.
+This code is not production ready but rather an example for future implementations.**

+To see the demo run `npm run dev` and `npm run mockserver` and go to http://localhost:8080/styleguide/sandbox/index to see the vue component behaviour or http://localhost:4000/ for the mockserver.

 # vue-template

 This is a custom Vue template which is based on the idea of using BEM, CriticalCSS and a living styleguide while building mainly not a SPA but a set of components used inside a CMS like system.